matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 least in a way that meets the application's requirements for consistency.
 Here are several strategies and techniques to achieve data consistency in distributed systems:
 a) Consistency Models: Different consistency models offer various guarantees about the visibility and ordering of updates:
-Strong Consistency: Guarantees that once a write is completed, all subsequent reads will reflect that write.
+Strong Consistency: Guarantees that once write is completed, all subsequent reads will reflect that write.
 Implementing strong consistency often involves techniques like:
 Two-Phase Commit (2PC): Ensures all participating nodes agree on a transaction's commit or abort.
 Paxos/Raft: Consensus algorithms used for ensuring agreement among a distributed set of nodes.